-About Xcertia: Xcertia is a joint mHealth app collaborative effort pioneered by the American Medical Association (AMA), American Heart Association (AHA), DHX Group and Healthcare Information and Management Systems Society (HIMSS).
-The collaboration builds on each organization’s ongoing efforts to foster safe, effective, and reputable health technologies.
-Our combined expertise, along with a diverse membership, will leverage the insights of clinicians, patients, government agencies and industry experts to help improve patient care.
+Xcertia is a joint mHealth app collaborative effort pioneered by the American Medical Association (AMA), American Heart Association (AHA), DHX Group and Healthcare Information and Management Systems Society (HIMSS).
+The collaboration continues to build on each organization’s ongoing efforts to foster safe, effective, and reputable health technologies.
+Our combined expertise, along with a diverse membership, leverages the insights of clinicians, patients, government agencies and industry experts to improve patient care.
 For more information, please visit us at xcertia.org.

 Xcertia Announces New Board Members

 CHICAGO – Xcertia, an organization that supports the collaborative development of industry guidelines for safe and effective mobile health applications (apps), announced four newly appointed members to its Board of Directors drawn from organizations that are some of health care’s biggest movers and shakers.

 The new members of the Xcertia Board of Directors include: